Skip to Content

 At Reed Leeper, P.C., our personal injury team provides effective legal representation in claims involving negligent third parties.
 If you believe your work accident injuries resulted from a third party’s negligence or misconduct, we urge you to consult a work accident attorney in Marietta at our firm as soon as possible.

-How Personal Injury Law Relates to Marietta Work Accidents
+How Personal Injury Law Relates to Work Accidents in Marietta

 Georgia law allows employees injured on the job to pursue a personal injury claim when a third party is responsible for the accident.
 While workers' compensation provides medical expenses and partial wage replacement benefits, it does not cover pain, suffering, or other non-economic damages.